no-budy/raylibPhongShading/README.md

-# raylibPhongShading
+# Phong Shading for Lab 6 - CSE 3541

-my repo for lab 6
+This is a simple implementation of Phong Shading as a Lab for Computer animation CSE 3451